-Today is Video Game Day (Sunday, July 12) and here at Gamify, we would be amiss if we didn’t take this opportunity to shine a light on some of our favourite games of all time.
+Today is National Video Games Day (Monday, September 12) and here at Gamify, we would be amiss if we didn’t take this opportunity to shine a light on some of our personal favourite games of all time.

 #10 Tony Hawk’s Pro Skater 2 (2000)

 While the original Tony Hawk Pro Skater pioneered a new wave of home console gaming, fast-forward a few years and Tony Hawks 2 came out to have even better graphics, soundtrack, character roster, and controller mechanics.
 This game is a shining example of how to make a strong follow-up game.